 Generally, prescription medications are more likely to come with side effects than supplements, but medications also tend to be more effective.
 Everyone has their own limits when it comes to side effects, but you don’t have to give up on treating your migraines if you want to avoid them.

-The bottom line: CoQ10 is a safe, effective option for reducing the frequency of your migraine headaches, either on its own or in addition to preventative medications.
+The bottom line: CoQ10 is a safe, research-backed option for reducing the frequency of your migraine headaches, either on its own or in addition to preventative medications.